 around - the tube maps make everywhere look far apart, but in reality, many of the stations are walkable.
 You will also uncover many hidden gems and surprises, which make walking, particularly in the central areas, a real delight.

 You can also hire what are known as 'Boris Bikes' - bicycles which you can pick up and drop off at hundreds of locations across the city.
 They don't need pre-booking and cost £2 for 30 minutes of use.
 You can find out more about them at the TfL website.
-London has plenty of cycle lanes, although cycling through central London is not for the faint of heart.
+London has plenty of cycle lanes, although cycling on the roads through central London is not for the faint of heart.